Where has your money been going and what is it doing for your community?

 1 simulator was given to St. Francis De Sales High School

 1 simulator was given to the Licking County Sheriff's Department.
 This simulator was partially funded by a grant from State Farm Insurance.

 1 simulator was given to the Ohio State University Police Department.
 This simulator was fully funded by donations from Urban and Shelley Meyer and Coach Earle Bruce.

 1 simulator was given to the Chillicothe Police Department.
 This simulator was partially funded by a donation from the Unioto Hoops Club.

 1 simulator was given to the Franklin County Sheriff's Department.
 This simulator was partially funded by donations from the Troopers for a Safer Ohio, Inc. and the State Highway Patrol Federal Credit Union,.

-2 simulators are being produced right now to be delivered before the end of the year to the the Worthington District.
+2 simulators were given to the Worthington School District.
 These are fully funded by a grant from Worthington Industries.